Goldinteractive/fe-cli/README.md

-# FE CLI
+# Gold Frontend CLI 👾

-CLI to ease project setup and maintenance
+This CLI enables you to create and maintain projects using `facades`.

+A `facade` is a part of an application providing some functionality.
+The goal is to easily setup a project using multiple facades and being able to udpate them individually.

 ## Dependencies

-> Node v10
+> Node v10, `yarn`, `curl`, `unzip`

 ## Setup

-We've got good news for you: you don't have to download yet another global package 🎉
+We've got good news for you: There is no need to download yet another global package 🎉

+> Because `fe-cli` is dependency free it's really fast to download it.

 One thing you have to configure however is your local `.goldclirc` file.
-It must be located in your home directory and shall contain a secured link to the registry.
+It must be located in your home directory and must contain a registry link.

 For the Gold Facades this would be: